-Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 to other parts of the property or cause a safety Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

+Roofing including roof space Repair category: Notes: ROOF:- No obvious significant defects were identified within the limitations of the inspection.
+As previously indicated within this report, my inspection of the main roof covering was very limited.
+Not all sections of the roof were visible for inspection.
 There are flat roof details to bay window formations.
 Flat roofs will have a limited life expectancy.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+ROOF SPACE:- No access obtained.